Heathercoraje/tech-screen/carousel/README.md

 * Integrate module for dynamic and fun animation effect for slides
 * Change background at certain interval
 * A link to download a PDF of current credit report
-* Add thorought tests for each components
+* Add thorought tests for each component

 ## Getting Started